Justin P. Wilson Cumberland Trail State Park

-The Justin P. Wilson Cumberland Trail State Park, commonly known as the Cumberland Trail, is a Tennessee hiking trail following a line of ridges and gorges along the eastern escarpment of the Cumberland Plateau and Cumberland Mountains in Tennessee.
+The Justin P. Wilson Cumberland Trail State Park, commonly known as the Cumberland Trail, is a Tennessee hiking trail and state park following a line of ridges and gorges along the eastern escarpment of the Cumberland Plateau and Cumberland Mountains in Tennessee.
 The trail begins at Cumberland Gap National Historical Park and ends at Chickamauga and Chattanooga National Military Park and Prentice Cooper Wildlife Management Area just outside Chattanooga, Tennessee.
 The trail travels through 11 Tennessee counties and two time zones.

 History

 The Cumberland Trail became Tennessee's 53rd state park in 1998 and the state's only linear park.
 The park is named for Justin P. Wilson in honor of his work to help make the vision of the Cumberland Trail a reality.
 Wilson served as the commissioner of the Tennessee Department of Environment and Conservation in 1996 and deputy governor for policy for former Tennessee Governor Don Sundquist.
-As of 2014 he is Comptroller of the State of Tennessee, an attorney, longtime Republican Party and conservation activist who donated a considerable portion of the land involved.
+As of 2014 he is Comptroller of the State of Tennessee, an attorney, longtime Republican Party and conservation activist.